by Philip Boxer

 #4. “’We need to engage in a radical rebuilding of the halakhic edifice, restoring the ethical and spiritual to its determinative position as the raison d’etre for the portable Judaism of the Rabbis.’
 Drawing on foundations laid by colleagues in the United States and Israel, no one articulated this more precisely than John Rayner, but it’s not apparent any Movement within Judaism has taken the task on.”

 This speaks of the same institutionalized counter-resistance within Judaism that we observe across all institutions.
-It has at its root the none-of-your-business strategy ceilings created by authorised interpretations underpinned in the Abrahamic Faiths by texts being “literally from God” but elsewhere by the modern power/knowledge equivalents of ‘divine right’:
+It has at its root the none-of-your-business strategy ceilings created by authorized interpretations underpinned in the Abrahamic Faiths by texts being “literally from God” but elsewhere by the modern power/knowledge equivalents of ‘divine right’:

 “We’ve seen the extent to which exegesis, interpretation, lay at the heart of the halakhic enterprise.
 The process was far from being a free-for-all but was governed by hermeneutics, rules of interpretation.
 The Oral Torah both included and was developed (or made explicit) by those rules of interpretation stamped with divine authority.”